Googulator/TeslaCrack/README.md

    Te first hex number is your AES public key.
    * If you get an error message, make sure that you have Python and pycrypto installed.
      See above for instructions.
+5. Convert your number from hex to decimal and search [factordb.com](http://factordb.com/) for your number.
+If you are lucky, it has already been factored and you can skip the next step.
-5. Factor the AES key printed by teslacrack.py
+6. Factor the AES key printed by teslacrack.py
    * E.g. using msieve: run <code>msieve -v -e 0x\<public key from teslacrack.py\></code>
      The -e switch is needed to do a "deep" elliptic curve search, which speeds up msieve for numbers with many factors (by default, msieve is optimized for semiprimes such as RSA moduli)